 A Healthy Diet is Critical for Heart Health

-Although you may be consuming a large variety of foods, you may not be receiving the optimal nutrition for the health of your heart and your body.
+Although you may be consuming a large variety of foods, you may not be receiving optimal nutrition for the health of your heart and your body.
 Consumption of saturated and trans fats, sweets, red meat, and empty calories should be minimized.
 It is critically important to maintain a healthy weight, as well.
-Consider improving your diet and maintaining a healthy weight by increasing your intake of the following types of high-quality, nutrient rich foods:
+Consider improving your diet and maintaining a healthy weight by increasing your intake of the following types of high-quality, nutrient-rich foods:

 - Whole Grains